Biological implications of $\mathfrak{so}(2,1)$ symmetry in exact solutions for a self-repressing gene

 This stochastic model is a combination of two stochastic processes, and hence approaches equilibrium at the two rates $\rho$ and $b(\rho+h)$, the former related to the protein degradation and the latter to operator switching \cite{Ramos2011}.
 The smallest of those two rates determine when the system reaches equilibrium.
-The time dependent solutions have the form
+The time dependent solutions {in terms of generating functions has} the form